"Practicing effective self-care may be able to reduce Fibromyalgia symptoms by 90%."

 Eat an anti-inflammatory healthy diet

 Remember, effective self-care can minimize 90% of the pain associated with fibromyalgia.
 For this reason, following ahealthy nutrient-rich diet is essential.
 Include plenty of organic fruits and vegetables, lean proteins, healthy fats, probiotics and the right inflammatory fighting herbs and spices including oregano, basil, thyme, cinnamon, ginger, and turmeric.
-Turmeric contains the powerful inflammation-fighting compound, curcumin.
-You can supplement this with dailySmarter Curcumin, which is essential for protecting you against the harmful effects of inflammation, including reducing swelling and pain in muscles and joints.
+Turmeric contains the powerful compound, curcumin.
+You can supplement this with dailySmarter Curcumin, which is essential for helping to provide defense against the harmful effects of inflammation and supporting both joint and muscle health.

 Also, remember to eat healthy high-energy foods that are low in sugar.
 These include foods such as almonds, beans, gluten-free oatmeal, avocado, and organic vegetables.
 These all contain plenty of fiber but no added sugar.
 These can help boost your energy throughout the day, helping to prevent more inflammation from happening, and reducing fatigue and other symptoms that occur as a result of fibromyalgia.